 - Expand it with new information.

 Each cluster should have a main topic, subtopic, sub-sub topics to create a network of related information.

 Identify which content will link to other content and how.
 Will it be a “Learn more” type of link or an inline reference to supporting information?

 4. Create Pillar Pages

-If you already have an article or series of articles covering a topic broadly enough to support a group of blog articles, you can update the article or create one that treats the articles as chapters.
+If you already have an article or series of articles covering a broad topic to support a group of blog articles, you can update the article or create one that treats the articles as chapters.

 Don’t just slap a series of articles together.
-Write a good introduction.
+Write an engaging introduction.
 Update every chapter and build transitions between them.
 Moreover, each chapter or subheading should have a more specific keyword based on the parent keyword.

 5. Choose Keywords and Start Blogging

 Use the keywords in your topic cluster to create linked content, and link that content back to the pillar page.

 If you are ready to think seriously about pillar pages and content clusters or have questions, contact me.

 If you’d like to see a sample, click here to look at a draft awaiting publishing.